MedVisBonn/bonndit/docs/readme.rst

 that :math:`\theta_i \leq 90`) and :math:`b` is set via :code:`-exp` and :math:`\sigma` is set via :code:`-var`.
 Then the next direction is chosen by an random draw.

+The output file is in ply format, which contains two elements.
+Firstly, vertices: contains spatial information about the streamlines, e.g. coordinates in 3D.
+Further the seed-coordinate is marked by a 1.
+These are saved in the properties: x, y, z, seedpoint.
+Secondly, fiber.
+Contains the property endindex, which denotes the end index of a streamline.

 bundle-filtering
 ~~~~
 The generated streamlines can be filtered by running the following command: